EU AI Act Article 12 and Article 26(6): audit log retention enforced in SQL

 "Deployers shall keep the logs automatically generated by that high-risk AI system to the extent such logs are under their control, for a period appropriate to the intended purpose of the high-risk AI system, of at least six months, unless provided otherwise in applicable Union or national law…"

-Six months is the minimum.
-Sectoral rules push it longer — financial-services anti-money-laundering retention runs five to ten years, healthcare runs longer, public-sector procurement archive runs ten.
-So a serious AiEGIS deployment commits to a 5-year retention floor by default and lets the deployer extend.
+Six months is the Article 26(6) minimum.
+Sectoral rules may push it longer — financial-services anti-money-laundering retention runs five to ten years, healthcare runs longer, public-sector procurement archive runs ten.
+AIEGIS defaults to a 1,825-day (5-year) configurable retention period, which may align with applicable sectoral requirements.
+The deployer determines the appropriate period for their use case and applicable law.

 The standard pattern when a vendor claims a retention period is one of three: